ADACS-Australia/openstack-tljh/README.md

 ```
 packer build packer.json
 ```
-You should now have an image named `TheLittlestJupyterHub` available to your OpenStack project.
+You should now have an image named `ADACS The Littlest JupyterHub (Ubuntu 20.04 LTS Focal)` available to your OpenStack project.
+If you are rebuilding the image, you may need to remove the existing one before you run `packer build`.

 ## 2. Launch server
 - Launch a large-ish server with this image.